islamicity24/AmazonCity/Mod 10/Challenge/Lab: Automating Infrastructure Deployment.md

-Troubleshooting tips:
+**Troubleshooting tips**:

-If the Deploy step has a status of Failed - Just now, access the error details by opening the Details link.
+-   If the Deploy step has a status of Failed - Just now, access the error details by opening the Details link.
 For example, you could have a template-formatting error that must be resolved.

-After you update the template, you can update the stack by running the appropriate git commit and git push commands again.
+-   After you update the template, you can update the stack by running the appropriate git commit and git push commands again.

 The Release change button can also trigger the pipeline to run again.
 It will do so even if you do not make changes to the CodeCommit repository (such as by issuing a git push command).
 Similarly, you can use the Retry button in the Deploy stage of the pipeline.
 It will retry the Deploy stage without retrying the Source stage.

-If the stack fails to roll back—and prevents you from performing additional updates to the stack—you can delete the stack.
+-   If the stack fails to roll back—and prevents you from performing additional updates to the stack—you can delete the stack.
 To do so, go to the stacks page in the AWS CloudFormation console and delete the stack.
 If you delete the network stack, push a new update to Git.
 This action will trigger the re-creation of the stack.

-In the AWS CloudFormation console, confirm that the update-cafe-network stack ran.
+35. In the AWS CloudFormation console, confirm that the update-cafe-network stack ran.
 It should have a status CREATE_COMPLETE or UPDATE_COMPLETE.

 Also, check the Outputs tab for the stack.
 It currently shows no outputs.
 Soon, however, you will update the stack so that it creates outputs.

-In the Amazon VPC console, observe that the resources defined in the cafe-network.yaml template were created in the AWS account.
+36. In the Amazon VPC console, observe that the resources defined in the cafe-network.yaml template were created in the AWS account.

 For example, the console should list a VPC named Cafe VPC, and a subnet named Cafe Public Subnet.